kstenerud/concise-encoding/cte-specification.md

 ### Map

+A map begins with an opening curly brace `{`, contains whitespace separated key-value pairs, and finishes with a closing brace `}`.

 Map entries are split into key-value pairs using the equals `=` character and optional whitespace.
 Key-value pairs must be separated from each other using whitespace.
 A key without a paired value is invalid.

-A map begins with an opening curly brace `{`, whitespace separated key-value pairs, and finally a closing brace `}`.

 **Example**: